 - Desire & passion: A genuine enthusiasm for building relationships, listening skills, and nurturing community growth is essential.

-Subscription community membership example: The Gathering of Men
+Example: The Gathering of Men

-Checkout Page customer The Gathering of Men is a proactive community dedicated to empowering men through courses and events designed to foster sustainable and positive life changes.
-They use a subscription model for their community membership and a co-working space.
+Checkout Page customer The Gathering of Men is a proactive community dedicated to empowering men through courses and events designed to create sustainable and positive life changes.

 2. Subscription coaching memberships